 A welcome pack is given to all members, their families and/or carers, to help ensure you have sufficient information before you make a decision to join the Centre.

-We also offer any potential member the chance to visit the Centre for one day at no charge to experience our facilities and service.
-Would-be members are then encourage to attend the Centre on a six-week trial period.
+We also offer any potential member a taster day (just pay for lunch) to experience our facilities and service.
+Would-be members are then encouraged to attend the Centre on a six-week trial period.

 Safety and risk

 Winchcombe Day Care Foundation, the body that oversees the running of the Centre, recognises that members’ have a right to take their own risks in order to extend their opportunities.
 We will ensure our members can choose and assess the risks they want to take and are supported to understand the full implications of their choices, in line with the Mental Capacity Act.